 A website’s backlink profile represents an important vote of confidence from other websites to yours, which search engines view positively.
 There are a few strategies, from guest posting to fixing broken links (which we’ll get to in a moment), that marketers use to boost incoming links.

-Authority, anchor text, and relevance are some of the many factors that impact link quality.
+Authority, anchor text, and relevancy are some of the many link attributes that affect link quality.
 While planning and executing a manual link building strategy takes time and effort, doing so ethically improves search engine optimization.

 There are different kinds of “authority” metrics Google uses to rank websites, namely Domain Authority (DA) and PageRank (PA).
 Domain authority measures the authority of an entire website, whereas PageRank measures where a specific page will rank on SERPs.